Skip to Content

 How do I fix the green screen on my TV?

-A TV screen appearing green is a temporary glitch which can occur in all TV models.
+A TV screen appearing green is a temporary glitch that can occur in all TV models.
 You can solve the issue without calling a professional technician.
 Look at the troubleshooting steps below and try them.

 If none of them seem to be working, you need to contact your TV manufacturer.
 If your TV is still under warranty, that’s good news as you don’t have to pay anything.